How to Become an Economics Teacher & Job Description

 I have found that being a good economics teacher requires a design sensibility.
-When you are teaching lessons about supply and demand, elasticity, and externalities, what do you receive from your students in return?
+What do you receive from your students in return when you teach lessons about supply and demand, elasticity, and externalities?

-If we need to think about the supply and demand for certain goods or services, I believe it is useful for students to be exposed to the abstractions of design.
+If we need to think about the supply and demand for certain goods or services, I believe it is useful for students to be exposed to design abstractions.

-For example, if we have 5 gumballs on the desk and 20 people in a class, the supply of gumballs is higher than if there are 10 people in the class and only 3 gumballs on the desk.
+For example, if we have 5 gumballs on the desk and 20 people in a class, the supply of gumballs is higher than if there are 10 people and only 3 gumballs on the desk.
 This same real-world abstraction can apply to situations like pollution.

 A good economics teacher will take these complex abstractions and break them down into simpler parts that can be used as building blocks for more complex learning.